๐Ÿฅ€Intro to Botany

 Why This Matters

-When you encounter root systems on an exam, don't just identify the type—ask yourself what problem this root solves.
+When you encounter root systems on an exam, don't just identify the type.
+Ask yourself what problem this root solves.
 Is it about stability, resource storage, gas exchange, or nutrient acquisition?
-The plants that thrive in deserts, swamps, rainforest canopies, and temperate gardens all face different challenges, and their roots tell that story.
-Master the underlying principles, and you'll be able to reason through any example thrown at you.
+Plants that thrive in deserts, swamps, rainforest canopies, and temperate gardens all face different challenges, and their roots tell that story.

 Primary Root Architectures

 These are the two foundational root system types that distinguish major plant groups.
-The key difference lies in how the embryonic radicle develops—either persisting as a dominant structure or being replaced by adventitious roots.
+The key difference lies in how the embryonic radicle develops: it either persists as a dominant structure or gets replaced by adventitious roots.

 Taproot System

-• Single dominant primary root grows vertically downward, penetrating deep soil layers—this architecture is the hallmark of most dicots
+• Single dominant primary root grows vertically downward, penetrating deep soil layers.
+This architecture is the hallmark of most eudicots (and some gymnosperms).

 Fibrous Root System

-• Dense network of similarly-sized roots spreads horizontally near the soil surface—characteristic of monocots like grasses
+• Dense network of similarly sized roots spreads horizontally near the soil surface.
+This is characteristic of monocots like grasses.

 Roots from Unexpected Places